 Lauren Luskey Taube, RJE

-Lauren Luskey Taube, RJE, is the Director of Youth and Family Learning at Temple Israel in Memphis, Tennessee.
-She received her Masters in Jewish Education from the Rhea Hirsch School of Education in 2010 and served as the Director of Congregational Learning at Congregation Or Ami in Lafayette Hill, Pennsylvania.
+Lauren Luskey Taube, RJE, is the Manager of Engagement at the Memphis Jewish Federation, overseeing PJ Library, teen engagement and young adult engagement.
+She received her Masters in Jewish Education from the Rhea Hirsch School of Education in 2010, and has served as the Director of Congregational Learning at Congregation Or Ami in Lafayette Hill, Pennsylvania and the Director of Education at Temple Israel in Memphis.
+Lauren has also worked in development at Facing History and Ourselves in Memphis.
 Before joining the ARJE Board, Lauren served as the HUC-ARJE Extern co-coordinator, and loves helping aspiring Jewish educators learn more about the field.
+Lauren lives in Memphis with her husband David and their sweet baby boy, Aiden.